 Practically speaking, an employer cannot — absent coercive tactics that would likely be illegal for other reasons — make an employee disclose anything the employee does not wish to disclose.
 But if the question is whether an employer may require disclosure of vaccination status and take adverse action against an employee if the employee refuses to disclose their status, then: yes.

 Yes and no. HIPAA applies to covered entities, namely health care providers and their business associates.
 HIPAA does not apply to non-covered entities, including employers, schools, etc.

 Moreover, even if HIPAA did apply to employers, there is no private right of action under HIPAA.
 In other words, you cannot sue a HIPAA-covered entity for an improper disclosure; you would have to file a complaint with either the covered entity or the Department of Health and Human Services.

-If you have questions or need assistance navigating this area of employment law, please reach out to Tava Employment Law here.
+If you have questions or need assistance navigating COVID-19 Vaccination policy or any other area of employment law, please reach out to Tava Employment Law here.
 I welcome your suggestions for future topics as well.